keithrozario/lambda-cache/docs/design.md

 # Design Decision

+## Where to store cached objects?

+There's two possible locations to store cache objects within an execution context -- that will survive across invocations:

+* The `/tmp` directory
+* A `global` variable

+Both aren't perfect, but between the two we chose `global` variables for two reasons:
+* They exists only within the context of the application.
+* They are faster than files on the file-system, as they don't require reading in or parsing out.

 ## Where to insert cached object?

 We use a decorator construct to inject a cached object into the Lambda Context of the Lambda function.
 This is the simplest way to ensure the cache entry object is checked at every invocation.